dannytsang/homeassistant-config/README.md

 # GitHub 🐱🐙
 This repository contains the configuration files used.
 It will not contain everything e.g. password (A.K.A secrets.yaml) file as well as other configuration done in the User Interface (UI).

-Whilst [Home Assistant](https://home-assistant.io) offer backup solution, it is a bit of all or nothing restore process whereas Git (or any versioning system) would allow incremental changes to be stored and reverted where necessary.
+Whilst [Home Assistant](https://home-assistant.io) offer backup solution depending on your install, it is a bit of all or nothing restore process whereas Git (or any versioning system) would allow incremental changes to be stored and reverted where necessary.

-The goal is to use the web front end as much as possible and there has been a growing trend to move away from text (YAML) files however the version advantage is the reason i still use and store things here.
+The goal is to use the web front end as much as possible and there has been a growing trend to move away from text (YAML) files however the versioning advantage is the reason i still use and store things here.

 ## Setup ⚙️
 All changes are performed in the UI where possible and if they are held in configuration files then it will end up in Git where possible.